payalgupta4639/payal-nextjs/app/familiarization.md

 I would create macros or templates for such common problems to share with the customers and help them resolve the issues at the earliest as a short term solution.
 For long-term, I would suggest creating detailed documentation or short videos on how to resolve these common problems in order to reduce the ticket volume and assist our customers best.

+10. How could we improve or alter this familiarisation exercise?

+Sorry, time is up.
+Couldn't think of anything better.
+Thanks.